Looking for things to do in Hanoi? Explore the capital of Vietnam and one of the world’s last communist fronts.

 They say that Hanoi is the most Asian city of all Asian cities.
 Personally, it’s hard to dictate what makes a city more Asian than the next.
 But undoubtedly, there’s something unhurried about the way the city conducts itself.
 The tempo of Hanoi is deliberate and leisurely, where every act —people sipping on their midday coffees, motorbikes in transit, incense sticks burning in the solemn pagodas —is all conducted in slow motion.
 For the romantics, Hanoi has preserved this timeless charm, prompting visitors to think of Vietnam’s tourism slogan.
 The city feels resoundingly timeworn, with paint peeling off the yellowed facades of administrative buildings and multi-tiered pagodas decorating the skyline, but despite being one of the world’s most ancient capitals, Hanoi is becoming a metropolitan city in its own right.
 More and more, tourists flock to Hanoi as it is the gateway to destinations like Sapa, Halong Bay, and Ninh Binh.
 As a consequence of the influx in Hanoi’s popularity, outdated practices of curfews are being lifted.
 But don’t think that Hanoi is on its way to following in the footsteps of its little sister to the south.
 Unlike Ho Chi Minh City, it offers tranquility, with lakes and parks to tuck into.
-For the perfect weekend in Hanoi, check out my piece for Vietnam Tourism here.
-Interested in my top five?
+For the perfect weekend in Hanoi, check out my piece for the Vietnam Tourism Board here.
+Interested in my top five things to do in Hanoi?
 Keep on reading.

 1. Bucket list foods: Egg Coffee, Bun Cha, and Pho oh my!